All you need to know about the Romanian mountains

 Now that we’ve covered the general points, let’s get into specifics.

-Accommodation in the mountains.
 At low altitudes (up to 1,000m) there are small villages with tourist guesthouses called pensiune.
-Rooms start from 20 Euro/night and you can check Booking.com or AirBnB to find one.
-Expect basic facilities, fixed menu food, little, if any, English, and check if they accept card payments.
+Rooms start at 20 Euro/night (check Booking.com or Airbnb).
+Expect basic facilities, a fixed menu, limited English, and check if they accept cards.

 A typical 'cabana' in the high mountains of Romania